pusher/chatkit-swift/docs-src/Initialization.md

 # Next

-Now that the SDK is ready for use, you will probably want to access chat data using either ViewModels or Providers which the SDK offers.
+Now that the SDK is ready for use, you will probably want to access chat data using the [View Models and Providers](view-models-and-providers.html) which the SDK offers.

 You can also explore the methods offered by the `Chatkit` entry point object.
 Now that this object is initialized and connected, it is your handle to all